Kedard37/VSDSquadron_Mini_Internship/Task 2/Task 2B/README.md

 #### 4. Compiling & Verifying the Written C Program using Spike Simulator:
 ![Compiled_C_Code_in_Spike_Simulator](https://github.com/user-attachments/assets/8de29c45-6d5b-4a38-9d30-0d718d5a18e0) <br/>
 ***Figure 4.
 Compiled C Code in Spike Simulator***
-### Thus, the outputs compiled by GCC and the Spike simulator are the same!
+### Thus, the outputs compiled by GCC and the Spike Simulator are the same!
 ### Hence, Verified!
 #### 5. View the Written C Program on the Terminal (OPTIONAL):
 ![View_the_C_Program](https://github.com/user-attachments/assets/6f91d05d-d847-4342-8c04-b38d196a9fb3) <br/>